Chunichi Dragons: Uniforms

-The Dragons uniforms were based on the Brooklyn (now Los Angeles) Dodgers.
+The Dragons uniforms were based on the Brooklyn Dodgers.
 The team's colors (blue and white) are the same colors worn by the Dodgers (both in Brooklyn and Los Angeles).
 From the late 1980s to the mid-1990s, the stylized lettering on the Dragons' jerseys and caps was virtually identical to the Dodgers' uniforms during that same period.

 Baseball Hall of Famers

 The following Hall of Famers played, coached and/or managed for the Dragons, and are listed with the years they were with the club.